luhenry/luhenry.github.io/_drafts/macOS-AArch64-calling-convention.md

 layout: post
 ---

-_This is a series about some discoveries I make in adding support for macOS-AArch64 to the OpenJDK_
+_This post is part a [series]({% post_url 2020-09-07-openjdk-on-aarch64 %}) about some discoveries I make as I am adding support for Windows-AArch64 and macOS-AArch64 to the OpenJDK_

-## Understanding the problem
+_If you don't know what an ABI or a calling convention is, I invite you to read [What's an ABI anyway?]({% post_url 2020-09-08-whats-an-abi-anyway %}).
+If you're still not sure what an ABI is, let me know at [hi@ludovic.dev](mailto:hi@ludovic.dev), and I'll make sure to update the article._

+In [ARM64 Function Calling Convention](https://developer.apple.com/library/archive/documentation/Xcode/Conceptual/iPhoneOSABIReference/Articles/ARM64FunctionCallingConventions.html), Apple describes where they decided to differ from the [official ARM64 calling convention](https://developer.arm.com/documentation/ihi0055/b/).

+The more impactful divergence to Hotspot is the alignment of parameters passed on the stack.
+In the official ARM64 calling convention, parameters are 8-bytes aligned, while on macOS (and iOS), the parameters are aligned on their size.
+For example, `int` is 4-bytes wide and 4-bytes aligned, and `short` is 2-bytes wide and 2-bytes aligned.
+That impacts any Java code calling native code (into the VM or via JNI, for example).
+Luckily there are only a few places in Hotspot that generate this transition from Java to native: in the interpreter and in the compiler.

+Due to technical and historical reasons, the code is not shared across these two.
+We'll then need to modify both for everything to work.

+## The symptoms

-While trying to make `java -version` run, I encountered the following issue:
+While trying to make `java -version` run, I encounter the following issue:

 ```
 $> build/macosx-aarch64-server-slowdebug/jdk/bin/java -version